Do expats from Wisconsin still need to pay state taxes?

 Be audit-ready with comprehensive proof of your move’s permanence.

-Tax benefits and exemptions for expats from Wisconsin
+Tax benefits and exemptions for Wisconsin expats

-Foreign Earned Income Exclusion
+Foreign Earned Income Exclusion (FEIE)

-The FEIE allows expats to exclude a portion of their foreign-earned income from U.S. taxation, provided they meet certain residency or physical presence tests.
+The FEIE allows U.S. taxpayers living abroad to exclude a certain amount of their foreign-earned income from U.S. federal income tax.

 FEIE Guide

-Foreign Tax Credit
+Foreign Tax Credit (FTC)

 FTC Guide